Bullipe/Bullipe.github.io/_pages/research.md

 ### Types of Component Auditors and Shareholder Ratification of the Auditor
 *With Sriniwas Mahapatro | Revise and Resubmit at JBFA*

 This study analyzes the effect of different types of component auditors on shareholder dissatisfaction.
 It highlights that firms reporting the use of large component auditors (LCAs) witness a 17% decrease in shareholder voting against or abstaining from auditor ratification.
-The impact is more potent in firms with high institutional shareholding and firms where the principal auditor is a non-specialist.
+The impact is larger in firms with high institutional shareholding and firms where the principal auditor is a non-specialist.
 [Read More](link-to-paper)

 ---